geogenic/EDDI-Extra-Science/README.md

 - Integration with EDDI's text-to-speech responder and ED CoPilot's enhanced voice models

-- Information about scanned planets including atmosphere composition, sky color,<br/>types of volcanism, surface pressure and temperature, and much more
+- Information about scanned planets including atmosphere composition, sky color, types of volcanism, surface pressure and temperature, and much more

-- Extrappolation of provided data from Frontier's API to calculate sunrise and sunset duration,<br/> Koppen climate classification, length of each year / day in Earth units, and much more
+- Extrappolation of provided data from Frontier's API to calculate sunrise and sunset duration, Koppen climate classification, length of each year / day in Earth units, and much more

 - Derived surface conditions of non-landable planets